 Overall Rating: 4.0 out of 5.0

-Pixlr is also a great tool.
+Pixlr is a great online tool.
 As soon as you hit the page, you’re able to get right to work.
-The program prompts you to create an image or open an existing image from your own computer or from somewhere online.
-Pixlr also offers a mobile version available for free to use on phones and tablets!
-The layout of this tool is very similar to Sumo Paint, except perhaps that it has more enhancements available right out of the gate and for free.
+The program prompts you to create a new image or open an existing image from your own computer, or from one of several online options.
+Pixlr Editor also offers a mobile version available for free to use on phones and tablets!
+The layout of this tool is very similar to Sumo Paint, except that it has more enhancements available right out of the gate and for free.
 Once you have edited your photo or created your original artwork you can save it as a jpg, png, bmp, tiff or pxj (layered pixlr) file.
-Even though I liked Sumo Paint a bit better than this one, this one received a higher overall score because it had more features and more ways to save your final artwork.
+There are plenty of adjustments available to manage color, hue and brightness along with options such as sepia, posterize and “old photo” modifications.
+Filters to help enhance your photo or picture with special effects give it a true Photoshop-feel.
+Even though I enjoyed the ease of the Sumo Paint interface a bit better than this one, Pixrl Editor received a higher overall score because it offered exceptional features and more ways to save your final artwork.
+Pixlr requires Flash if you are using the website version, but it also offers native apps for download on mobile devices.

 Overall Rating: 4.5 out of 5.0